 Maybe there is someone on your team who feels competent redesigning your website or building one outright.
-On the plus side, you probably already know this individual and may even communicate with them regularly.
+On the plus side, you have an established relationship with this person and communicate with them often.
 Remember though that due to the fact that they most likely already have another job to complete, your web project may not be completed on the rapid timeline you had hoped for.

 Additionally, if you are partnering with someone in-house who already works at your company, most likely their job is not based around website building (unless, of course, you work for a web development agency already).
 This means that website design and development is most likely a hobby of theirs and, similarly to a freelancer, they have a skillset which excels in some areas while lacks in others.

 This may mean they end up going with a premade website template with open-source CMS from providers such as WordPress or Squarespace.
 While these are good options for individuals looking to build their first website, the limited templates offered by companies like these usually do not provide the full range of services and capabilities that a larger brand or company needs.